dustinpfister/blog_posts/_posts/js-drag-elements-with-dragula.md

 ## 2 - The drag and drop API

-There is now the drag and drop api when it comes to built in browser features that can be used to do this sort of thing without an external javaScript library.
+There is now the [drag and drop api](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) when it comes to built in browser features that can be used to do this sort of thing without an external javaScript library.
+This api works by setting an [draggable attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/draggable) for an element to true, at which point one or more events can be attached for the element that will define what will happen for certain events.
+One of the most impotent events to attach would be the drag start event, but there are a few others that are important also such as the drop event, and drag enter events.

 ### 2.1 - Working example I found